roylau98/FYP/README.txt

 │   │   ├── plot_principal_comp.py          # Script used to plot the 4th principal component
 │   │   ├── processCSV.py                   # Script used to process raw keystroke inference data
 │   │   └── utils.py                        # Utility functions
-│   ├── neuralNetwork                       # Jupyter Notebook for the model
+│   ├── neural_network                      # Contains the Jupyter Notebook for the model
 │   │   ├── model.ipynb                     # Model used for keystroke inference
 │   └── ESP32_CSI_Visualiser                # Code for implementing the ESP32 CSI Visualiser
 │       ├── main.py                         # Main.py for ESP32 CSI Visualiser